spine-tools/Spine-Toolbox/docs/source/data_store_form/managing_data.rst

 To add new parameter tags, just fill the last empty row in the table:
 Enter the tag under *parameter tag*, and optionally a description under *description*.
-Finally, select the databases where you want to add the tag to under *databases*.
+Finally, select the databases where you want to add the tag under *databases*.

-To update existing parameter tags, just edit the appropriate row in the table, and select the databases where you want to update the tag in under *databases*.
+To update existing parameter tags, just edit the appropriate row in the table, and select the databases where you want the changes to be effective under *databases*.

-To remove parameter tags, just check the corresponding box under the *remove* column, and select the databases where you want to remove the tag from under *databases*.
+To remove parameter tags, just check the corresponding box under the *remove* column, and select the databases from where you want to remove the tag under *databases*.

 When you're ready, press **Ok**.